September 17, 2025

 Not every AI browser will fit your workflow.
 Here's what actually matters when you're choosing:

 How smart is the AI, really?: Some browsers have AI that feels genuinely helpful.
 Others have chatbots that give generic responses.
-Test it with your actual work - does it understand context and give useful suggestions?
+Try it with your actual work - does it understand context and give useful suggestions?

 Native integration vs. add-on feel: The best AI browsers feel seamless.
 The worst ones feel like someone stuck ChatGPT in a sidebar and called it a day.
 Look for browsers where AI enhances everything naturally.